A photo of passengers disembarking from an EgyptAir flight in Port Sudan International Airport on September 5, 2023.

 Travel curator Oge Onuoha started in the travel industry two years ago.
 At Skies and Seas, the agency she runs, Morocco, Tanzania, Mauritius, Kenya, Egypt, South Africa, Rwanda and Seychelles are the nine most popular countries she helps her clients plan trips to.
 For her Nigerian clients, most of these countries have complex and drawn-out visa application processes.
 A fact that remains a hassle for her business.

-“Next is the difficult navigation around the continent,” she tells OkayAfrica.
-“Unlike in Europe, where you can easily access different European countries through direct flights and trains, to visit certain African countries from Nigeria, you may have to travel for over 24 hours (layovers included).”
+Onuoha adds that, “Unlike in Europe, where you can easily access different European countries through direct flights and trains, to visit certain African countries from Nigeria, you may have to travel for over 24 hours (layovers included).”
+This lack of adequate connectivity is prominent even amongst countries that share the same region.

 Opening new frontiers